bernd-wechner/django-model-privacy-mixin/README.md

         return self.obj
 ```

-Now that will present to a user a form to edit a record which is missing the fields that are hidden, that they have no right to see or alter.
+Now that will present to a user a form to edit a record which is missing the fields that are hidden (that they have no right to see or alter).

 Of course there are various ways of rendering forms in Django and you're responsible for ensuring they only show the fields that the PrivacyMixIn says (in `obj.fields_for_model()`) should be shown, it can't predict all the ways you present forms to users.